ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/Before the HOL - SAP HANA on Azure.md

 5. Switch to the **Role assignments** tab, review the list of role assignments, and verify that your user account has the Owner role assigned to it.

-### Task 2: Validate availability of the SUSE Linux Enterprise Server image
+### Task 2: Validate the availability of the SUSE Linux Enterprise Server image

 1. In the Azure portal at <http://portal.azure.com>, select the **Cloud Shell** icon.